-“I will put enmity between you and the woman, and between your offspring and her offspring; he shall bruise your head, and you shall bruise his heel.”
-(Genesis 3:15 ESV).
+“I will put animosity between you and the woman, and between your descendant and her descendant; he will bruise your head, and you will bruise his heel.”
+(Genesis 3:15 CJB).

 I love the Old Testament because it is the story of the people of God, the nation of Israel, and the story of the law and the promises given to them.
-Jesus is the fulfillment of the Messianic prophecies of the Old Testament, and at the time of the end, we will see the complete restoration of the people and the land of Israel.
+Jesus is the fulfillment of the Old Testament’s Messianic prophecies, and at the end, we will see the complete restoration of the people and the land of Israel.

-Jesus is not found in every verse of Scripture, but He is the theme of the whole of Scripture.
-In Genesis, He is the seed of the woman, in Exodus, the Passover Lamb, in Leviticus, our High Priest, in Numbers, the pillar and the cloud, in Deuteronomy, a prophet like unto Moses, in Joshua He is the commander of the Lord’s army.
-In Matthew, He is the King of the Jews; in Mark, He is the Servant; in Luke, He is the Son of Man; in John, He is the Son of God, and in the book of Revelation, He is our coming and conquering King.
+Jesus is not found in every verse of Scripture, but He is the theme of Scripture.
+In Genesis, He is the seed of the woman; in Exodus, the Passover Lamb; in Leviticus, our High Priest; in Numbers, the pillar and the cloud; in Deuteronomy, a prophet like unto Moses; in Joshua, He is the commander of the Lord’s army.
+In Matthew, He is the King of the Jews; in Mark, He is the Servant; in Luke, He is the Son of Man; in John, He is the Son of God; and in the book of Revelation, He is our coming and conquering King.

-Like I said previously, the Bible is a whole book, and we miss out on so much when we neglect the Old Testament.
+As I said, the Bible is a whole book, and we miss out on so much when we neglect the Old Testament.
 Learn to see Jesus throughout the Old Testament.
 Matthew and Hebrews are a big help where that is concerned.
 Enjoy the Old Testament, delight in the law of God, and see it as holy, just, and good.